Hurricanes, Derechos, 500-Year Floods: Modernizing the Grid to Build in Resiliency and Hardening

 Ulteig proudly serves investor-owned utilities, electric cooperatives, and municipal utility clients of all sizes by understanding needs, responding quickly to requests and delivering high-impact, integrated solutions to meet network expansion and capital improvement requirements.
 To learn more about Ulteig’s experience and capabilities in helping utilities solve complex problems, visit our Power sector page on Ulteig.com.

 Power Up Your Grid Mod Efforts.
 Ulteig offers one of the most talented Grid Modernization teams in the United States.
 They have decades of experience that they can leverage for your next project and what makes our team even more unique is most of that experience is at utilities so they better understand you.
 Find out more about Grid Modernization here!

 By Mark Scheid, P.E., Associate Director – Key Clients

-Mark Scheid, P.E., is Associate Director for Ulteig’s key Power and Renewables clients.
+Mark Scheid, P.E., is Director for Ulteig’s Power Department.
 Mark is an experienced business development engineer with 20 years of experience in working with utility companies.